 8. It’s a dynamic, fast-growing city

 Who doesn’t want to live in a sought-after place?
 Unsurprisingly, Charlotte is growing.
-From July 2020 to 2021, the city’s population increased by nearly 3,000 people (about 0.3 percent), and this year, Charlotte ranked as the 18th city with the most growth according to PODS 2022 Moving Trends data.
+From July 2020 to 2021, the city’s population increased by nearly 3,000 people (about 0.3 percent), while another study found that the Charlotte metro area is one of the fastest-growing cities in the country.
+PODS can corroborate that with their own date — Charlotte ranked as the 18th city with the most move-ins, according to 2022 Moving Trends data.

 9. Charlotte is a thriving financial hub